-Vermifilters purify wastewater and they do this at low cost.
-The "filter" is a media substrate such as bark or woodchips or sawdust, maintained by earthworms to remain aerobic and porous.
+Vermifilters purify wastewater.
+The "filter" is a substrate such as bark, woodchips or sawdust, maintained by earthworms to remain aerobic and porous.
 Vermifilters are not just a filter, they are also an incredibly diverse living ecosystem made up of worms and microorganisms living in balance, consuming pathogens and organic substances from the water as it passes through the substrate.
 The worms, as caretakers of the system, aerate the media with their burrowing, maintaining the porosity and producing castings (humus), the perfect media additive.

-Vermifiltration is therefore well suited to both domestic wastewater treatment and also community-based treatment using simplified sewers.
+Vermifiltration is a low cost, effective solution for both domestic wastewater treatment and also community-based treatment using simplified sewers.

 The first stage removes solids from the wastewater and these are digested by earthworms.